A drill, a saw...and a lesson in communication

 A few weeks ago, I had a pretty interesting dental experience.

-Now, I don’t know how many of you actually enjoy going to the dentist, but I dread it.
-And this wasn’t just any appointment—I was booked in with a surgeon to have a baby tooth extracted and an implant drilled in.
-I had been putting this off for years.
+I don’t know how many of you actually enjoy going to the dentist—but I dread it.
+So imagine how I felt walking into a dental surgery to have a baby tooth extracted and an implant drilled in.
+I’d put it off for years, but finally booked it a few months ago.

 Thirty minutes in, the surgeon looked at me and said, "We’ll have to go with Plan B."